wgeesey/DataScience-ML/README.md

   * Iris Notebook: Includes visualizations and serves as a cheat sheet for the Iris dataset, demonstrating basic data analysis and plotting.

   * Soccer Notebook: Analyzes and plots data on soccer player wages and values from the FIFA 23 dataset (included as a .csv).
 This allows a hypothetical General Manager to assess player worth for potential trades or acquisitions.

+  * Python SQL Import: Takes a .csv file and imports it into SQL Server.
+It is formatted for use with .csv column names that contain spaces.